Christabel Pankhurst: Wartime activities

 On 8 September 1914, Pankhurst re-appeared at London's Royal Opera House after her long exile, to utter a declaration on "The German Peril", a campaign led by the former General Secretary of the WSPU, Norah Dacre Fox in conjunction with the British Empire Union and the National Party.
 Along with Norah Dacre Fox (later known as Norah Elam), Pankhurst toured the country making recruiting speeches.
 Her sister Sylvia's memoir included a reference to some of Christabel's supporters handing the white feather to every young man they encountered wearing civilian dress.

 The Suffragette appeared again on 16 April 1915 as a war paper and on 15 October changed its name to Britannia.
 In its pages, week by week, Pankhurst called for the military conscription of men and the industrial conscription of women into national service.
 She called also for the internment of all people of enemy nationality, men and women, young and old, found on these shores.
-Her supporters bobbed up at Hyde Park meetings with placards: "Intern Them All".
+Her supporters attended Hyde Park meetings with placards: "Intern Them All".
 She also championed a more complete and thorough enforcement of the blockade of enemy and neutral nations, arguing that this must be "a war of attrition".
-She demanded the resignation of Sir Edward Grey, Lord Robert Cecil, General Sir William Robertson and Sir Eyre Crowe, whom she considered too mild and dilatory in method.
+She demanded the resignation of Sir Edward Grey, Lord Robert Cecil, General William Robertson and Sir Eyre Crowe, whom she considered too mild and dilatory in method.
 Britannia was many times raided by the police and experienced greater difficulty in appearing than had befallen The Suffragette.
 Indeed, although occasionally Norah Dacre Fox's father, John Doherty, who owned a printing firm, was drafted in to print campaign posters, Britannia was compelled at last to set up its own printing press.
 Emmeline Pankhurst proposed to set up Women's Social and Political Union Homes for illegitimate girl "war babies", but only five children were adopted.
 David Lloyd George, whom Pankhurst had regarded as the most bitter and dangerous enemy of women, was now the one politician in whom she and Emmeline Pankhurst placed confidence.